jamespic/monero/README.md

 3. Connect to the main chain:
    `/opt/monero/monero-wallet-cli --wallet-file ~/Monero/wallets/james --daemon-address localhost:18081`.
 4. Import the blackball file `blackball /where/you/unzipped/the/file/blackballs`.
    This could take a while.
+If it's late, this would be a great time to go to bed.
 5. Use `set` to check the current options.
-If they're not set to these values already, `set segregation-height 1546000`, `set segregate-pre-fork-outputs 1` and `key-reuse-mitigation2 1`.
+If they're not set to these values already, `set segregation-height 1546000`, `set segregate-pre-fork-outputs 1` and `set key-reuse-mitigation2 1`.
 6. Type `save_known_rings`.
 I'm not certain if this is necessary, but it's quick and harmless.
 7. Make a copy of your wallet file - for example, you might `cp ~/Monero/wallets ~/Monero/legacy-wallets`.
 8. Connect to the legacy chain:
-   `/opt/monero/monero-wallet-cli --wallet-file ~/Monero/wallets/james --daemon-address monero-legacy.duckdns.org:18091`
+   `/opt/monero/monero-wallet-cli --wallet-file ~/Monero/legacy-wallets/james --daemon-address monero-legacy.duckdns.org:18091`
    or `torsocks /opt/monero/monero-wallet-cli --wallet-file ~/Monero/legacy-wallets/james --daemon-address xmrlegacykwdt7bo.onion:18091`.
 9. Type `rescan_bc`.
 This could take a while.
 10. If you haven't sent any transactions from the legacy chain since the split, `sweep_all 6 4YoUrAdDrEss`.
 This transaction has 6 mixins, so shouldn't be replayable on the main chain.
-Check the transaction looks OK, and that all the inputs are from before block 1564000, then wait for it to confirm.
+Check the transaction looks OK, and that all the inputs are from before block 1546000, then wait for it to confirm.
 11. Type `save_known_rings`.
 12. Reconnect to the main chain:
     `/opt/monero/monero-wallet-cli --wallet-file ~/Monero/wallets/james --daemon-address localhost:18081`.
-13. Sweep your transactions with `sweep_all 4YoUrAdDrEss`.
-Each ring should have 7 inputs, 6 of which should match the transaction you created on the legacy chain.
+13. If you haven't sent any transactions from the main chain since the split, `sweep_all 4YoUrAdDrEss`.
+Each ring should have
+    7 inputs, 6 of which should match the transaction you created on the legacy chain.
 14. Your Monero have now been split, and you can move your coins around safely.